 Amount: Maximum award is $3,420.

 Eligibility: This state of Texas program is available to students with financial eligibility as demonstrated by the FAFSA.
 Renewal requires successful completion of 24 credit hours for Undergraduates or 18 credit hours for Graduate students and a minimum TCU cumulative GPA of 2.5.
 TCU’s allocation is limited.

-These grants are for members of the Disciples of Christ affiliation and are made available through the Theodore and Beulah Beasley Foundation, Inc. They are based on the results of the FAFSA (all students) and CSS profile (incoming freshmen and transfers students only), academic achievement and leadership potential.
+These grants are for members of the Disciples of Christ affiliation and are made available through the Theodore and Beulah Beasley Foundation, Inc. They are based on the results of the FAFSA (all students) and CSS profile (first-year and transfers students only), academic achievement and leadership potential.
 The amount of assistance depends on the results of the FAFSA, CSS profile, and availability of other aid.
 Consideration for renewal is based upon successful completion of at least 24 hours and a minimum TCU cumulative GPA of 2.5.
-The FAFSA and CSS profile must be received by May 1 for priority funding.
+The FAFSA and CSS profile must be received by February 1 for entering first-year and transfer students for priority funding.
+Returning students must submit the FAFSA by May 1 for priority funding.

 Through funds provided by the Christian churches of Texas, New Mexico, and Louisiana, partial-tuition grants are available to certain categories of students attending TCU.
 Included are:

 - Spouses of full-time students of Brite Divinity School, the graduate seminary.